SCLorentz/Walkie-Talkie/README.md

 ### Linux

 On linux there are some packages that you will need to compile this project.
 Make sure you have installed `clang`, `build-essential`, `lld`, `libvulkan-dev`, `vulkan-tools` and `vulkan-validation-layers`.
+To build for linux simply use `cargo build-linux-x64`

+### GNOME

+GNOME has an especific build with limited features.
+Most of the protocols implemented in the app aren't supported by gnome as a design choice, but GNOME is a really popular DE on linux, so support for it is not an option.
+To build for gnome simply use `cargo build-gnome-x64` for x86_64 or `cargo build-gnome-a64` for aarch64.

 ### Android